True Natural Bodybuilding

 Does the information on your website only apply to men or also to women?

 What makes muscles grow in men, also makes muscles grow in women.
 What makes men lose body fat, also makes women lose body fat.
 Although women have by nature much smaller muscles than men, mainly because they miss the big quantities of the natural anabolic sex hormone testosterone, which is produced by the male testicles, I believe that the training and nutrition to optimize muscle growth and minimize body fat are essentially the same for men and women.
-So yes, I believe that almost all information on this website is also applicable for women.
+So yes, I believe that almost all information on this website is also applicable to women.

 How much muscle will I gain following your training program and diet?